Markpm-code/visit-philippines/README.md

 * ## About Us Page

-   * With a deadline for submission missed, I am planning to add this page in the future to create a little history for the Visit Philippines website.
+   * With zero knowledge in coding and a missed in watching the video of the 'Command Line Interface' because I thought it was done but it was my 13 year old son that was watching it and it took me while to fully understand the concept of it until I find the 'Eureka' moment.
+I am planning to add this page in the future to create a little history for the Visit Philippines website.

 ## Testing